PMET-public/mdm/README.md

 ### "What's auth.json used for?"

-You may have downloaded or received a pre-bundled app with all the required modules, but if you need/want to run `composer update` to get future updates, you will need an `auth.json` file.
+You may have downloaded or received a pre-bundled app with all the required modules, but if you need/want to run `composer update` to get future updates OR you want to create your own app, you will need an `auth.json` file.
 Also the GitHub token in the `auth.json` file is used to configure/download additional features of MDM (e.g. valid wildcard TLS certificates, web tunneling, etc.)

+### "What does this error mean?"

+Please check to see if your [issue](https://github.com/PMET-public/mdm/issues?q=is%3Aissue) has already been reported and possibly solved.
+If not, please open a new one.

 # MDM Developers